-Director of Lands and Resources - Alyssa Ray
+Director of Lands and Resources - Adam Christensen

 The Red Rock Indian Band community members have access to a variety of natural resources in the area.
 Community members enjoy participating in traditional activities using both traditional and modern technologies.